Neroware/GodotRx/README.md

 ### Error handling
 In my endless sanity, I throw my own custom exception handling into the ring.
-When an exception is thrown, the observers should be notified via their `on_error()` contract.
+When an exception is thrown, the Observers should be notified via their `on_error()` contract.
 If this works all the time, I do not know at this point.

 ```swift